El Cajon Mountain Trail: San Diego’s “Toughest” Hike is Waiting for You

 El Cajon Mountain Hike Retrospective

 I love a challenging hike and El Cajon Mountain Trail delivered just that.
-The combination of distance and elevation gain created a perfect mix of thigh-busting uphill climbs.
+The distance and elevation gain created a perfect mix of thigh-busting uphill climbs.

-The trail kept me constantly challenged and motivated me to push myself, even when my mind was telling me to stop.
+The trail kept me constantly challenged and motivated me to push myself.
 The trail was well maintained, and at the same time rugged and technical.
 When I found traction on the downhills, I ran them, which gave me a rewarding bump in my hiking time.
-I also ran a few of the more moderate uphills, being careful not to push myself too hard.

-I hiked the trail on a Friday morning and was surprised to come across at least eight other hikers doing the same.
-All but one hiker I came across looked to be experienced and appropriately equipped with good hiking shoes, clothes, and plenty of water.
+I hiked the trail on a Friday morning and was surprised to pass at least eight other hikers doing the same.
+All but one hiker I passed looked experienced and appropriately equipped with good hiking shoes, clothes, and plenty of water.

 I started the hike with three liters of water on a day when the high temperatures were set to reach about 80 degrees.
 One mile shy of the parking lot, I sucked the last drops of water from my hydration pack.
-Plan ahead and bring plenty of water.
+Plan your adventure ahead of time and bring plenty of water.
 You’re going to need every last ounce.

 Beyond the challenging hike, the views from El Cajon Mountain Trail were amazing.
 There wasn’t a cloud in the sky on the day I hiked it, so I was treated to unobstructed views in all directions.
 I could even see the Coronado Islands floating in the glistening ocean more than 35 miles away off the coast of Baja California.